Most Famous Minnesota Zoos

-Since Minnesota borders Canada and has well over 10,000 lakes and forests such as Chippewa and Superior national forests, Minnesota Zoos offer a great habitat for keeping animals safe and protected.
+Since Minnesota borders Canada and has well over 10,000 lakes and forests, such as Chippewa and Superior national forests, Minnesota Zoos offer a great habitat for keeping animals safe and protected.
 These zoos have both local animals as well as many other species from all over the world.
 They also offer great educational experiences to both adults and children interested in zoology as well as Ethology.

-Hemker Park and Zoo
+Hemker Park and Zoo in Freeport City

-Lake Superior Zoo
+Lake Superior Zoo Known as Duluth Zoo

 Lake Superior Zoo is the 19th oldest Zoo in the United States and amongst the cheaper Minnesota Zoos to visit.
 The cost of admission here is around $14 for adults and half that price for children.
 They have over 140 species of animals inhabiting this zoo, like tigers, monkeys, bears as well as otters.
 Moreover, you can participate in their carnivore feeding tours to feed tigers and grisly bears.
 The Lake Superior Zoo tickets are currently priced at $15 for adults and $8 for children.

 Como Park Zoo in Como Regional Park

 Como Park is another one of the Minnesota Zoos that actually has animals and gardens on its premise.
 Located in Saint Paul, this park offers some of the most unique gardens that you can see.
 Overall, it is a great place for family and children which you can visit all year round.
 If you do not have a personal car, you can get the Route 3 and Route 83 buses that provide direct service to this park.
 The Como Zoo tickets are free of charge at the moment.